 Social skills teaching and visual methods

 If you are reading this now, you probably are already aware that many children with ASD learn better when there is an engaging visual component included in your methods.
-My own social skills products, such as The Green Zone, make very extensive use of photos.

 I designed these worksheets with visual learning modalities in mind.

 How to download and print out the worksheets: